dschuurman/pi-home/README.md

 cd /opt/zigbee2mqtt
 npm start
 ```
-This will launch `zigbee2mqtt` from the command-line.
+This will build and launch `zigbee2mqtt` from the command-line.
 Once the
 it builds and launches successfully, you can exit the program by hitting ctrl-c.
 To launch automaticlaly on boot under Linux,
 [setup Zigbee2MQTT to run using systemctl](https://www.zigbee2mqtt.io/guide/installation/01_linux.html#starting-zigbee2mqtt).